wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - `Timeout`: Caused by lack of response for an HTTP request for a token or replication timestamp, and no ICMP message received to flag a `URL Error`
 - Unhandled reasons: Script fails to detect a known failure scenario

-Since the monitor will run every few seconds or minutes anyway, the script does not attempt to recover from any errors, including HTTP 4xx errors, and will mark the node `down`.
+Since the monitor will run every few seconds or minutes anyway, the script does not attempt to recover from any errors, including HTTP 4xx errors, and will mark the node `Down`.
 This is because a 4xx error is returned if a brand new token is generated and used immediately, prior to cluster replication.

 ## About
 The monitor has been tested on the following versions: